 Key Trends

 Interestingly, there is a broad consensus among mobility managers about which areas of mobility will become smarter over the next years and decades.
-In order of relevance, these are shared mobility and enhanced transport efficiency, a proliferation of integrated mobility service-providers, accelerated urbanization and smart cities, the deregulation of public local transport and the development of self-driving vehicles (Oliver Wyman 2016, page 5).
+In order of relevance, these are shared mobility and enhanced transport efficiency, a proliferation of integrated mobility service-providers, accelerated urbanization and smart cities, the liberalization of public local transport and the development of self-driving vehicles (Oliver Wyman 2016, page 5).